Skip to main content

 How to become a Genetic Counselor (CGC)

-Genetic Counselors interpret genetic and genomic testing results for patients + clinicians — translating risk, recurrence, and management implications into actionable clinical guidance.
-About 5,800 board-certified genetic counselors practice in the US per the American Board of Genetic Counseling — one of the fastest-growing healthcare professions per BLS.
+Genetic Counselors interpret genetic and genomic testing results for patients + clinicians.
+They translate risk, recurrence, and management implications into clinical guidance patients can act on.
+About 5,800 board-certified genetic counselors practice in the US per the American Board of Genetic Counseling.
+It is one of the fastest-growing healthcare professions per BLS.

 Undergraduate prerequisites